 Clients can invest money in Charles Schwab's proprietary funds, Schwab Fund and Laudus Fund, or use Charles Schwab OneSource Mutual Fund Services to invest in a select list of third party mutual funds.
 Schwab earns a management fee for these services.

-Schwab manages close to $200 billion in proprietary and mutual fund assets.
-Although Schwab's assets under management are much higher than the client assets on which it earns a net interest spread, Schwab earns a fee of only 0.15-0.3% of managed assets which is low compared to the yield the company has traditionally earned on client assets.
+Schwab manages close to $2.5 trillion in proprietary and mutual fund assets.
+Although Schwab's assets under management are much higher than the client assets on which it earns a net interest spread, Schwab earns a fee of only 0.15-0.25% of managed assets which is low compared to the yield the company has traditionally earned on client assets.
 As a result of this difference, net interest on deposits, loans and securities is a more valuable business for Schwab than mutual fund & investment fees.

 Declining trading commissions

-With close to 9 million brokerage accounts, Schwab is one of the leading online brokerage firms.
-Schwab's revenue per trade has been declining in recent years and stood at about $13 per trade in 2012.
+With over 9.7 million brokerage accounts, Schwab is one of the leading online brokerage firms.
+Schwab's revenue per trade has been declining in recent years and stood at about $11.82 per trade in 2015.
 With stiff competition in the market and a lot of brokerage firms offering free trades, we forecast the commissions to decline in the near term.

 Asset management becoming increasingly valuable